yusukebe/ramen-api/README.md

 # Ramen API :ramen:

-**Ramen API** is a free Web API with :ramen: anyone can access.
+**Ramen API** is a free Web API about :ramen:.
-This is designed for the purpose of testing your web application to access Web APIs.
+This API is designed for the purpose of testing your software application which is accessing Web APIs.
-For example, you can use Ramen API when prototyping such as a React/Vue/Angular user interface.
+For example, you can use Ramen API when you are prototyping such as a React, Vue, and Angular interface.

 You can try Ramen API with this code.